Ralim/IronOS/Documentation/DebugMenu.md

 In this firmware there is extra debugging information in a hidden sub-menu.
 This menu is meant to be simple, so it has no fancy GUI animations.

-- Access it by pressing the rear button (`-/B`) on the iron while it is on the home screen.
+- Access it by pressing and holding the rear button (`-/B`) on the iron while it is on the home screen.
 - Use the front button (`+/A`) to scroll through the menu.
 - To exit, use the rear button (`-/B`) again.